It's Rush Limbaugh with half my brain tied behind my back.

 It was December 2010.

-If you recall during the lame duck session, the Democrats try to convince people that there were new tax cuts that were enacted in the lame duck session called the Obama tax cuts.
+The fact they loved these tax cuts, so when they started calling these the Obama tax cuts, if you recall, during the lame duck session, the Democrats tried to convince people that there were new tax cuts that were enacted in the lame duck session called the Obama tax cuts.

-Let's at least for this segment, let's play some more soundbite.
+Let's, at least for this segment, let's play some more soundbites.

 And we get to the really disgusting meat of this speech.